mckenzielee/Qi-Docs/docs/Qi_Types.rst

 in the manner defined by the SdsType’s ``IntepolationMode``.

 An SdsType with the ``InterpolationMode`` set to Discrete cannot have a Property with an InteroplationMode.
-For more information on interpolation of events see `Interpolation <https://qi-docs.readthedocs.io/en/latest/Qi_Types.html#interpolation>`__.
+For more information on interpolation of events see Interpolation_.

 Uom is the unit of measure for the Property.
 The Uom of a Property may be specified by the name or the abbreviation.
 The names and abbreviations of Uoms are case sensitive.